bdpiccolo/ACNC-DAME/Instructions/Differential-Abundance_Dame.md

 # Boxplots

 An interactive boxplot is rendered within each taxonomic section using the highcharter package.
-Either 2 or 3 input widgets are also rendered with the boxplot depending on how many factor levels are within the selected experimental group from the *Select Group(s)* widget.
+Either 2 or 3 input widgets are rendered with the boxplot depending on how many factor levels are within the selected experimental group from the *Select Group(s)* widget.

 ![](https://raw.githubusercontent.com/bdpiccolo/ACNC-DAME/master/Instructions/Images/DAME_dabund_plot_interactivity.png?raw=true)